 - Enter the DKIM settings in you Netigate account and insert the domain name that your organisation is using as <yourdomain.com>.

 - Copy the DNS identifier for the public key and add it to your DKIM settings in your Netigate account.
 Example: xxxxxxxxxx.domainname

 - Insert the date from which the key should be active (Start date) and the date when the key should no longer be used (Valid until).
-It is prudent to use if you plan to rotate your organisation’s key with some frequency.
+It is advisable to complete this field if you plan to rotate your organisation’s key with some frequency.